Ching / The WellWater Over Wood

 Hexagram Judgment

-The Well.
-The city may be changed, but the well cannot be changed.
+THE WELL.
+The town may be changed, But the well cannot be changed.
 It neither decreases nor increases.
 They come and go and draw from the well.
-If the well has fallen in, it is not used.
-It brings misfortune if one draws the water before the rope has reached the water, or if the pitcher is broken.
+If one gets down almost to the water And the rope does not go all the way, Or the jug breaks, it brings misfortune.

 Tuan Commentary